-Team-Based Learning (TBL) is a well-defined educational strategy that CNUCOP employs throughout the first three years of the curriculum.
-TBL promotes judgment, mastery of content, communication, teamwork skills, problem-solving, and critical thinking.
-TBL emphasizes the importance of individual accountability, group collaboration, and the application of basic concepts to work through team assignments.
+Active learning is an educational strategy that CNUCOP employs throughout the first three years of the curriculum.
+Active learning promotes judgment, mastery of content, communication, teamwork skills, problem-solving, and critical thinking.
+It emphasizes the importance of individual accountability, group collaboration, and the application of basic concepts to work through team assignments.
 The role of the instructor is to clearly articulate the learning objectives, create challenging problems for students to solve, and probe their reasoning in reaching conclusions.
 All students are accountable for their individual and group work.
 At the beginning of each course, the Office of Academic Affairs forms teams comprised of 5 to 6 students based on various criteria that will help achieve an even distribution of resources across all teams.
 Students remain with the same team throughout the semester for each course.
-The format for TBL is comprised of three phases as shown in the diagram below.